Zgoly/robloof/README.md

 4. Drag recently created shortcut to the folder that opens.

 Done!
 Now program will run every time you turn on your computer.
 Don't worry, it won't make your computer lag.

+## Uninstall
+If you want to bring back your old sounds then you have 3 ways:

+1. First way
+    1. Remove all files from the `sounds` folder.
+    2. Move all files from the `backup` folder to the `sounds` folder.
+    3. Run `robloff.exe`.
+2. Second way
+    1. Reinstall Roblox
+2. Third way
+    1. Wait for Roblox update

+If you want to uninstall this program then:

+1. If you set program to startup, then repeat steps in the "How to use" section, but only on last step remove shortcut from the startup folder.
+2. Delete folder you created in the "Setup" section.
+3. Done!

 ## Compile
 1. Run `build.bat` file.